datarobot-forks/dynamo/components/metrics/README.md

 ```
 ## Building/Running from Source

-For easy iteration while making edits to the metrics component, you can use `cargo run`
+For easy iteration while making edits to the deprecated `metrics` component, you can use `cargo run`
 to build and run with your local changes:

 ```bash